 do most of the time, and nobody more relentlessly than I.

-CBS, for the kind of editors who want to sit around and give you their
+did at CBS, for the kind of editors who want to sit around and give you

-opinions on things instead of concentrating on the text and catching
+their opinions on things instead of concentrating on the text and

-your factual mistakes.
-Catching mistakes is hard, you have to know
+catching your factual mistakes.
+Catching mistakes is hard, you have to

-things like facts and numbers and names; you have to be awake.
-Anybody
+know things like facts and numbers and names; you have to be awake.

-can have an opinion.
-This is not to say that good editors don't notice
+Anybody can have an opinion.
+This is not to say that good editors don't

-things like the quality of the writing, they do, and when it's low they
+notice things like the quality of the writing, they do, and when it's

-hope you'll be fired, which you probably will be.
-But the first thing a
+low they hope you'll be fired, which you probably will be.
+But the

 ...
 It was the idea of facing a future skimming the